bluesky-social/bsky-docs/blog/2024-10-16-jetstream.md

 - `jetstream1.us-west.bsky.network`
 - `jetstream2.us-west.bsky.network`

-You can read more technical details about Jetstream in the [Github repo](https://github.com/bluesky-social/jetstream).
+You can read more technical details about Jetstream in the [GitHub repo](https://github.com/bluesky-social/jetstream).

 ## Why Now?